MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ## How does automatic VM guest patching work?

+FIXME: only for Azure machines?
-When [Automatic VM Guest Patching](/azure/virtual-machines/automatic-vm-guest-patching) is enabled on a VM, the available Critical and Security patches are downloaded and applied automatically.
+FIXME: When [Automatic VM Guest Patching](/azure/virtual-machines/automatic-vm-guest-patching) is enabled on a VM, the available Critical and Security patches are downloaded and applied automatically.
 This process kicks off automatically every month when new patches are released.
 Patch assessment and installation are automatic, and the process includes rebooting the VM as required.

-With hotpatch enabled on supported _Windows Server Azure Edition_ VMs, most monthly security updates are delivered as hotpatches that don't require reboots.
+With hotpatch enabled on supported VMs, most monthly security updates are delivered as hotpatches that don't require reboots.
 Latest Cumulative Updates sent on planned or unplanned baseline months require VM reboots.
 Other Critical or Security patches may also be available periodically, which may require VM reboots.

 The VM is assessed automatically every few days and multiple times within any 30-day period to determine the applicable patches for that VM.
 This automatic assessment ensures that any missing patches are discovered at the earliest possible opportunity.